Skip to main content

 Kintone's new enhanced permission management feature allows administrators to restrict app management within their domain, ensuring centralized control.

-In March 2025, Kintone introduced several updates to enhance platform governance and usability.
-A notable improvement is the enhanced permission management for app control, which allows administrators to restrict app management within their domain.
-With this update, only authorized users can configure app settings, ensuring centralized control and strengthening governance over application management.
+In March 2025, Kintone rolled out updates to improve governance and usability.
+A key enhancement is stricter permission management for app control, which allows only authorized users to configure app settings.
+This ensures centralized control and better governance.

-Additionally, error notifications on the Permissions for Records page have been improved.
-Users now receive clear error messages at the top of the page when issues arise during the saving of changes, streamlining troubleshooting and enhancing the user experience.
+Error notifications on the Permissions for Records page were also improved.
+Users can now see clear error messages at the top of the page when issues occur during saving, simplifying troubleshooting.

 Verdict: Not.
 Permission management is so important for security, but it isn’t especially innovative.